 Absolutely, we can refer to one of our great local preferred buyer's agents that specializes in the area where you want to find your dream home.
 Just reach out to anyone on our staff and we will get this started for you.

 It is very important that anytime you see any maintenance issues that you submit any maintenance requests right away.
 If you do not, the issue could become worse and you could be held responsible.
 Please always submit your maintenance requests in writing through your PropertyMeld Account; this account is monitored 24/7.
 Putting it in writing on that account is better for us so that we have a written record in your own words of exactly what the problem is.
 And it is better for you as it will give you real-time tracking of our progress with your work order and will also allow us to communicate those updates to you more easily.
-If it is an emergency or some other extenuating circumstance prevents you from submitting in writing, you can also call our maintenance hotline 24/7: 888.707.2154
+If it is an emergency or some other extenuating circumstance prevents you from submitting in writing, you can call our main line to reach the emergency maintenance hotline 24/7.

 Any pest control problems must be reported within three days of occupancy.
 Any future infestations shall be your responsibility; with the exception when you have no direct cause; such as bats, birds, carpenter ants, termites or rodents in the wall due to a compromised house barrier, which shall be the Landlord’s responsibility.

 A circuit breaker may appear on even if it is off.
 If you experience a partial power outage in the home, check the breakers.
 Flip completely off, then back on.
 Bathroom or garage and outdoor outlets are probably on a GFCI.
 If you lose power near a water source it is usually a tripped GFCI.
 These are usually located at the bathroom outlet or at the breaker box and are usually a red or yellow reset button.
 You will be charged if you put in a maintenance request and all that is needed is to switch a breaker on or reset a GFCI.